 - Males and females, aged between 18 to 70 years were included in this clinical study.

-Clinical trial feasibility was assessed with sites / investigators from Europe (Denmark, France, Greece, Italy, Norway, Spain, Switzerland and United Kingdom), USA and India.
+Clinical trial feasibility was assessed with sites/investigators from Europe (Denmark, France, Greece, Italy, Norway, Spain, Switzerland, and the United Kingdom), USA, and India.

 Feedback, from sites/investigators with patient recruitment potential, were from countries as follows